hueitan/javascript-sdk-design/README.md

 ### YOU MIGHT NOT NEED JQUERY

 As the title said, [you might not need jquery](http://youmightnotneedjquery.com/).
 It's really useful if you are looking for  some utilities code - [AJAX](http://youmightnotneedjquery.com/#AJAX) [EFFECTS](http://youmightnotneedjquery.com/#effects), [ELEMENTS](http://youmightnotneedjquery.com/#elements), [EVENTS](http://youmightnotneedjquery.com/#events), [UTILS](http://youmightnotneedjquery.com/#utils)

+### You Don't Need jQuery

+> Free yourself from the chains of jQuery by embracing and understanding the modern Web API and discovering various directed libraries to help you fill in the gaps.

 ### Load Script with Callback